 While the total amount spent on prescription drugs has increased since 2016, the amount spent by the Medicare program has remained consistent.

 The declining share of federal expenses used for prescription drugs is occurring at a time when the enrollment in other parts of Medicare is at an all time high and the elderly continue to occupy a larger share of the population.

-The increase in out-of-pocket spending may be attributed to the growth of brand-name prescription drug prices, according to the CBO report.
+The increase in out-of-pocket spending may be attributed to increasing brand-name prescription drug prices, according to the CBO report.

-The top ten drugs by total spending in 2020 were all brand-name.
-Medicare and its beneficiaries spent $39.4 billion on the ten most costly medications for the program that year.
-These ten drugs account for 1.8% of all prescribed drug doses in the Part D program.
+The top 10 drugs by total spending in 2020 were all brand-name.
+Medicare and its beneficiaries spent $39.4 billion on the 10 costliest medications for the program that year.
+These drugs accounted for 1.8% of all prescribed drug doses in the Part D program.

 In addition to allowing for Medicare to negotiate on the price of some of the most costly medications covered by Part D, the Inflation Reduction Act also requires drug manufacturers to offer rebates if their drug prices rise faster than inflation.

 This would increase the share of spending paid by manufacturers and would not increase the costs for beneficiaries or the Medicare program.
 Rebates would be deposited in the Medicare Supplementary Medical Insurance trust fund, which is one of the revenue sources for Part D.